pawel-dubiel/docker-template/README.md

  Directory structure
 ====================

-- deploy ( files for project  )
+- deploy ( files related to containers  )
-- state  ( for storing state like databases, session )
+- state  ( for storing state like databases, session etc, this is not a place for Dockerfiles )

 Basic Usage
 ===========